nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2022-07-08-example-of-using-interface-class.md

-To understand the interface class concept, let's look at an example below, where interface class is not used at first and how it helps the issue when coming into use with a later implementation.
+To understand the interface class concept, let's look at an example below, where interface class is not used at first and how it helps the issue when coming into use in the later implementation.

 ---
 ## A Problem Needed to Be Solved